John Ogden (academic): Later career

-North Dakota

 In 1887, Ogden moved to Dakota Territory (modern-day North Dakota) and lived on a homestead in McIntosh County.
 He briefly served as the superintendent of schools in McIntosh County.
 He later moved to Sargent County and served as the principal of the Milnor State Normal School in Milnor, North Dakota.

 In 1890, Ogden received the Republican nomination for Superintendent of Public Instruction over William J. Clapp.
 In 1891, he was elected North Dakota Superintendent of Public Instruction.
 He served a two-year term, ending in 1892, and did not seek reelection.
 Frederick W. Cathro stayed on with Ogden and served again as Deputy Superintendent of Public Instruction.

-Later life

-Following his retirement in 1892, Ogden lived in Minneapolis.
-He moved to Seattle in 1907.
-He died there on July 23, 1910.
-He is buried at the Lake View Cemetery in Seattle.

 Personal life

 In 1849, John Ogden married Mary Jane Mitchell in Ohio.
 They later divorced after the Civil War in the 1860s.
 In 1866, he married Anna Augusta Brewster, a former pupil at Winona State Normal School, in Saint Paul, Minnesota.

-He wrote in 1869 to a publisher (Merriam) inquiring whether the gift of a dictionary was for him or Fisk University.
+Following his retirement in 1892, Ogden lived in Minneapolis.
+He moved to Seattle in 1907.
+He died there on July 23, 1910.